AlviseDeFaveri/appunti/SEC/Security.md

 <u>Solutions</u>

-* Server Admin: Escaping, filtering
+* Server Admin: **Escaping**, filtering.
+* **SOP** (Same Origin Policy): Scripts have to come from a file in the same origin of the page.
-* CSP: disables inline scripts by default.
-Scripts can
+* **CSP** (Content Security Policy): disables inline scripts by default.
+Scripts can be executed when coming from the origin defined in the CSP.

+## CSRF

-**CSRF** Forces an user to execute unwanted actions (**state-changing actions**) on a web application in which he is currently authenticated (e.g., with cookies).
+Forces an user to execute unwanted actions (**state-changing actions**) on a web application in which he is currently authenticated (e.g., with cookies).
 This can happen when the application authenticates the user only with “ambient credentials” (cookies, which are sent automatically with every request)

 <u>Exploit</u>